-Subsequent to December 31, 2020, and up to February 24, 2021, the Company purchased, under the share buyback program, an additional 14 million shares, for approximately \$400 million, and, on the open market, an additional 13 million shares, for approximately \$378 million.
+Subsequent to December 31, 2021, and up to February 23, 2022, the Company purchased, under the follow-up share buyback program, an additional 21 million shares, for approximately \$735 million, and, on the open market, an additional 9 million shares, for approximately \$326 million.

-Note 20-Earnings per share
+Note 20 Earnings per share

 Basic earnings per share is calculated by dividing income by the weighted-average number of shares outstanding during the year.
 Diluted earnings per share is calculated by dividing income by the weighted-average number of shares outstanding during the year, assuming that all potentially dilutive securities were exercised, if dilutive.
 Potentially dilutive securities comprise outstanding written call options and outstanding options and shares granted subject to certain conditions under the Company's share-based payment arrangements.
-In 2020, 2019 and 2018, outstanding securities representing a maximum of 65 million, 81 million and 88 million shares, respectively, were excluded from the calculation of diluted earnings per share as their inclusion would have been antidilutive.
+In 2020 and 2019, outstanding securities representing a maximum of 79 million and 93 million shares, respectively, were excluded from the calculation of diluted earnings per share as their inclusion would have been antidilutive.
+None were excluded in 2021.